reallySmooll/TTT/README.md

 # TTT
 TTT is a simple wrapper library around SFML made to simplify the making of an SFML game.

+**NOTE: This project isn't really meant to be updated.
+It was something I wanted to do for fun, but if you'd like to develop it further or something then please do so.**

 ## Building
 **NOTE: To build on Windows or macOS, you will need to check the meson documentation by yourself.
 Maybe I'll consider doing that but that's a project for another day.**